The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Conclusion

-The ~600 BCE - ~200 CE tribes of Scotland practiced a complex, land-based, animistic, and polytheistic religion that was orally transmitted and spiritually centered on nature, warfare, ancestry, and the tribe.
+The ~600 BCE - ~200 CE tribes of Scotland practised a complex, land-based, animistic, and polytheistic religion that was orally transmitted and spiritually centred on nature, warfare, ancestry, and the tribe.
 Though outside the Roman world, they possessed rich symbolic systems, structured ritual practice, and a spiritually embedded political culture.
-This period represents an autonomous spiritual system with Bronze Age roots, untouched by Druidic centralization, Roman theology, or Christian doctrine.
+This period represents an autonomous spiritual system with Bronze Age roots, untouched by Druidic centralisation, Roman theology, or Christian doctrine.
 Their P-Celtic language (Pritenic) laid the foundation for what would become Pictish, and their distinctive cultural practices, such as body painting, likely inspired the Roman exonym "Picti."
 Genetic evidence confirms a strong continuity with earlier populations and a clear link to the later Picts, demonstrating that the people of this era were the direct ancestors of those who would forge the kingdoms of early medieval Scotland.
-Their story is a powerful testament to the complex tapestry of ancient Caledonia, meticulously reconstructed through the careful synthesis of archaeological evidence, Roman accounts, and linguistic analysis.
+Their history has been pieced back together from archaeological evidence, Roman accounts, and linguistic analysis, and it shows how varied and interconnected the peoples of ancient Caledonia were.

 Bibliography